kent-k12solutions/PIPsPortal3/IIS_SETUP.md

 5. **Verify the endpoint**
    - Browse to `https://your-site/save-config.ashx` with a GET request; it should return **405 Method Not Allowed** (confirming the handler is active).
    - Use the admin portal to save a change. `config.json` should update immediately on disk.
+   - Every successful save response now includes an `X-Portal-Config-Path` header that reveals the exact file system path IIS used.
+Inspect this header in the browser developer tools (or with `curl -i`) to verify that IIS is targeting the expected folder.

 6. **Optional hardening**
    - Restrict access to `save-config.ashx` with IIS IP restrictions or Windows authentication if the admin portal is not otherwise secured.